 The emerging blogger series is aimed at community building through giving mental health bloggers who are early in their blogging evolution the opportunity to have their work seen by a wider audience.
 It’s also a way to introduce you as a reader to some newer members of our community.

-This post is by Sadie Hall of Blushy Ginger.
+This post is by Sadie Hall.

 How Social Anxiety Therapy Helps Me Survive as a Mom, Human, and Camel (wait, what?)